2019 – Present

 Project Group Leaders Defne and Ally present Environmental Education's poster to President Alivisatos.

 Environmental Education members pose with their poster at the Sustainability Town Hall Poster Fair.

 A student's work during in-person instruction (2019)

-Environmental Education lead Garden Club virtually in 2020-2021, where meetings focused on a variety of sustainable topics:
+Environmental Education lead Garden Club virtually in 2020-2021 and in-person 2022-2023 where meetings focused on a variety of sustainable topics:

 global impact of food production,